hero-y/hero-y.github.io/_pages/includes/intro.md

 - 2️⃣ AIGC,
 - 3️⃣ Language-Vision Foundation Models and their Applications.

-<span style="color:red"><strong> I am currently seeking job opportunities, such as postdoctoral positions, and industry, focusing on research-oriented roles.
+<span style="color:red"><strong> I am currently seeking job opportunities, such as postdoctoral positions, focusing on research-oriented roles.
 I would be delighted to discuss any job openings.
 Please don't hesitate to contact me at hanqing.yang@zju.edu.cn. </strong></span>